ts-engine/ts-engine/CONTRIBUTING.md

 3. Push branch and raise pull request and merge

-4. Create release and tag on GitHub, this will trigger a release to NPM
+4. Create release and tag in the format of `release-*` on the `master` branch on GitHub, this will trigger a release to NPM